infoxchange/docker-forklift/README.md

 Installation
 ------------

+    sudo pip install .

+Or in a virtualenv:

     pip install .

-Warning: Forklift requires Python 3, and you should use the corresponding `pip` to install, e.g. `pip-3.2` on Debian systems.
+Warning: Forklift requires Python 3, and you should use the corresponding `pip` to install, for example, `pip-3.2` on Debian and `pip-3` on Ubuntu (`sudo apt-get install python3-pip`).
 If unsure, check that `pip --version` reports being `python 3`.

 Running Forklift
 ----------------